For use in preparation of 2021 tax returns

 If you’re self-employed: Deduct the annual membership fee you pay to the Canadian Medical Protective Association (CMPA), less any rebate from a provincial reimbursement or other program, as an expense when calculating your net professional income.

 If you’re an employee: Deduct your CMPA fee (less any rebate) on the line “Union, professional and other dues” on your tax return.
 Note, however, that in certain provinces and in the territories, salaried physicians will need extra documentation from their employers to claim the CMPA fee on their tax return.
-If you live in Yukon, Northwest Territories, Nunavut, Nova Scotia or Prince Edward Island, you will need your employer to fill out Form T2200, indicating that CMPA membership is a condition of employment and that you are not reimbursed for the fees.
+If you live in Yukon, Northwest Territories, Nunavut, Nova Scotia or Prince Edward Island, the CMPA fee can be deducted as an employment expense.
+You will need your employer to fill out Form T2200, indicating that CMPA membership is a condition of employment and that you are not reimbursed for the fees.

 Reimbursement arrangements: In all jurisdictions in Canada, provincial and territorial governments and medical associations or federations have negotiated reimbursement agreements to offset some of the cost of liability protection.
 These long-standing arrangements reflect an agreement between physicians and governments to include some of the cost of liability protection in the overall compensation of physicians.
 To find out more, contact your provincial or territorial medical association.

 We recommend that you discuss the deductibility of your CMPA premiums with your tax advisor.

 4. Employment insurance premiums